-The Walk & Roll To School Challenge is a fun incentive program brought to you by Safe Routes to School and implemented by the school leadership class or the SR2S champion.
-It is an ongoing weekly (or monthly) challenge designed to encourage students to walk, bike, scooter, bus or carpool to school more frequently throughout the school year.
-It can be a competition where classes compete with one another to see which class has the highest rate of participation the first Wednesdays in January thru May, culminating on National Bike to School Day!
+The Walk & Roll Challenge is a fun, inter-school incentive competition coordinated each year by COAST Safe Routes to School.
+It’s a five-month challenge designed to encourage students to walk, bike, skate, scooter, bus or carpool to school more frequently throughout the school year.
+Homeroom classes across more than 15 schools compete to see which class has the highest rate of participation the first Wednesdays in January thru May, culminating on National Bike to School Day!
 If you’re a local teacher and not already part of the Walk & Roll Challenge, consider adding your class and promote fun, healthy and earth-friendly ways to get to school!
 Contact our Safe Routes to School coordinator, Kim Stanley, before January to get involved!

-To download our Tip Sheet for Walk & Roll Champions, go to our Champions’ Page.
+To download our Tip Sheet for Walk & Roll Champions, visit our ‘Get Involved At Your School’ Page.

-Here are some of the schools that have Walk & Roll programs:
+Here are the results of the 2016 Walk & Roll Challenge (January thru May):